 Pharmacists play a key role in the health and well-being of people across the nation.

 Yes, you will need to complete a doctor of pharmacy degree (Pharm.D.) from an accredited pharmacy institution and pass a state licensing exam before you can pursue a career as a pharmacist.
-The Pharm.D. generally takes four years to complete; although some programs are three years in length.
+The Pharm.D. generally takes three to four years to complete.

 Elmhurst College has two affiliations with pharmacy programs; including Midwestern University Chicago College of Pharmacy and Roosevelt University.
 To learn more please visit our academic affiliations page.